-ENO is authorized to create an electric and a gas regulatory asset for the remaining net book value of the existing meters when such meters or the communications modules are retired and to include the unamortized costs in rate base.
-ENO is authorized to amortize these regulatory assets at the same amounts recorded as depreciation expense for the underlying assets in 2018.
-This amortization will be reflected in ENO’s electric and gas revenue requirements for ratemaking purposes each year until the regulatory assets are fully amortized.
+ENO and Advisors have different positions regarding the regulatory ratemaking treatment of plant expected to be retired as part of AMI implementation, and they have resolved their differences by the adoption of a “black box” settlement.
+Accordingly, ENO is authorized to create an electric and a gas regulatory asset for the remaining net book value of plant to be retired as a result of AMI implementation to be amortized over a period of twelve (12) years.
+Said regulatory asset is to be recovered in ENO’s revenue requirements in the amounts of $2,400,000 electric and $360,000 gas (“Retired Plant Revenue Requirement”) for a period of twelve (12) years and be included in its Period 2 pro-forma adjustments in the 2018 Rate Case.

-The prudently incurred costs associated with constructing, installing, owning, and operating the permanent AMI are eligible for recovery from ENO’s customers.
-Beginning in January 2019, on an interim basis, ENO is authorized to implement Declining AMI Customer Charges for electric and gas customers to facilitate recovery of its prudently-incurred AMI costs.
-ENO and Advisors have different positions regarding the amount and types of costs and benefits that may be included in the AMI Customer Charges, and they have resolved their differences by the adoption of a “black box” settlement.
-Accordingly, upon Council approval of this Settlement Term Sheet, ENO will be authorized to implement the Declining AMI Customer Charges as set forth in the attached Schedule A, which Charge is designed to recover AMI costs incurred by the Company net of the Operational Benefits described and quantified in the Company’s Application and supporting testimony.
-Other Benefits described in the Company’s Application and supporting testimony will be reflected as avoided costs in the monthly Fuel Adjustment Clause and/or through future base rate setting mechanisms, where appropriate.
+The prudently incurred costs associated with constructing, installing, owning, and operating AMI are eligible for recovery from ENO’s customers through ENO’s Council-approved electric and gas rates resulting from a final order of the Council on 2018 Rate Case.
+Nothing herein shall prohibit any party from advancing a specific form of cost recovery for AMI revenue requirements for Council consideration in the 2018 Combined Rate Case (i.e., base rates, special rider, customer service charge, etc.).

-(a) In connection with the 2018 Combined Rate Case (“2018 Rate Case”), ENO will reflect pro forma adjustments to both Period I and Period II test years for known and measurable changes related to AMI.
-Those known and measurable changes would include 1) return on and of the projected AMI rate base as of December 31, 2019 and related Property Tax Expense; 2) the Customer Education Expense for 2019; 3) the Ongoing AMI O&M Expense for 2019; 4) an offset for Operational Benefits expected to be realized in 2019; (collectively, the “2019 AMI Revenue Requirements”), and 5) the estimated annualized 2019 AMI Customer Charge Revenues as set forth by the rates included in Schedule A.
+As part of ENO’s 2018 Rate Case filing, ENO may reflect pro forma adjustments to both Period I and Period II test years for known and measurable changes related to AMI.
+Those known and measurable changes would include 1) return on and of the projected AMI rate base as of December 31, 2019 and related Property Tax Expense; 2) any Customer Education Expense for 2019 not provided for as part of an Energy Smart program; 3) the Ongoing AMI O&M Expense for 2019; 4) Retired Plant Revenue Requirement; and 5) an offset for Operational Benefits expected to be realized in 2019; (collectively, the “2019 AMI Revenue Requirements”).